preciofishbone/OmniaDocsG2/blocks/search/index.rst

 + **Show Results in Dropdown**: If search results should be available in a dropdown list, select this option.
 + **Dropdown Max Height**: When the above option is selected you can set the maximum height in pixels for the dropdown.
 + **Default Search Box text to Query string (q) value**: (A description will be added soon.)
-+ **Trigger Search on Loaded**: If a search should be trigged shen the page is loaded, select this option.
++ **Trigger Search on Loaded**: If the above option is selected, select this option if a search should be executed when the page is loaded.
 + **Search mode**: Select search mode, Quick or Advanced.
 + **Padding**: You can add some padding if needed.